• Skip to primary navigation

 They have delicate stems and leaves with a mild, sweet taste.

-They are often used in salads, stir-fries and sandwiches for a crunchy texture and an earthy flavor.
+They are often used in salads, stir-fries and sandwiches for a crunchy texture and an earthy flavor - try them in vegan sandwich recipes with flavor.

 These can be lightly steamed or sautéed too.